+Click Next.
 The Fallback Printing window opens.
 Configure your fallback printing settings (make sure to select Windows single sign-on as the user authentication method if you want to enable fallback printing):

-Show popup to type fallback printer IP address: Select this to enable fallback printing by showing a pop-up where you can type the fallback printer's IP address.
+Prompt for an address: Select this to enable fallback printing by showing a pop-up where you can type the fallback printer's IP address.

 10010: Client spooling port for direct print.
 The job is automatically printed after it is received by the printing device.